sad-pixel/ishan.page/content/post/read-this-next-embeddings-llm-rag/index.md

 For instance, an article on the ethical considerations of AI could lead you to a seemingly unrelated post on philosophy, connected by the underlying theme of ethics and technology.

 This is an application of the well known RAG (Retrieval Augmented Generation) pattern.

-The ultimate goal was clear: create a "Read This Next" feature that not only keeps you engaged with relevant content but also surprises and delights by uncovering hidden gems in my blog that you might not have found otherwise.

 ## Summarizing Posts
 The process starts off when a summary is generated for each blog post using LangChain and OpenAI's GPT-4 model.